List of UFO-related hoaxes: 1967 flying saucer hoax in England

 In September 1967, six 'flying saucers' were placed between the Thames Estuary and the Bristol Channel in southern England.
 The pranksters were apprentices from the Royal Aircraft Establishment at Farnborough.
 The hoax was part of the college's Rag Week and intended to raise money for charity.

 British Roswell

-A small piece of metal with hieroglyphs was discovered in 1957 in Sipho Moor near Scarborough, North Yorkshire.
+A small piece of metal with hieroglyphs was discovered in 1957 in Silpho Moor near Scarborough, North Yorkshire.
 Its diameter was a mere 16 inches.
 Dubbed the "miniature UFO" and "British Roswell", experts stated it was most likely a hoax.